 - Explore the opportunities and advice your mentor offers

 Because messaging and emailing is so quick and efficient we often do it while multitasking.
 This makes our communication prone to errors and typos, and that's the last thing you want to present to a prospective mentor.
 You should always be clear and concise in order to appear businesslike and professional.
-Pay attention to detail and always proofread emails that are going out to a possible business connection before you hit the "send" button.
+Pay attention to details and always proofread emails that are going out to a possible business connection before you hit the "send" button.

 Make your subject line effective, such as using a call-to-action format so it has a better chance of being opened upon receipt.
 In addition, you should maximize your email signature to include all your contact information as well as your LinkedIn profile link, social media information, and website if applicable.
 This will make it easier for your mentor candidate to examine your personal information and decide if you are a person they might enjoy mentoring.
 If you have current accomplishments or job positions you feel would be beneficial to your mentor's decision you can add them in your signature line as well.

 Above all, when contacting possible mentors make sure you are always businesslike in your communication.
-Do not use slang or trendy words and phrases and always be businesslike.
+Do not use slang terms or trendy words and phrases and always be businesslike.
 It's an excellent idea to use a business letter format as a template for your initial email contact as it shows you're serious about your MBA needs.

 Curating Your Online Persona